This can be a very difficult decision as there are so many types of cameras around.

 Get the camera that best suits your budget and need for either travelling or creative shooting.

 I hope this has been useful for you.
-Contact me for more info if you like.
+Contact me for more info.